Shannon K

-Shannon Kumar Sanu, better known by Shannon K, is an Indian–American singer-songwriter.
+Shannon K is an Indian singer and actress.
+She started her singing career with Poo Bear with the song “A Long Time” in 2018.
+She debuted as an actress in the movie The Big Feed in 2020 with Manolo Vergara in COVID period.
+Shannon K was selected to perform at Coachella 2025.

+Early life and education

+Shannon K was born in Mumbai, India and is the daughter of Indian singer Kumar Sanu.
+She studied music at the Royal Academy of Music, London.

 Career

-Shannon K released her first American collaboration for the song "A Long Time" (2018) with Poo Bear.
+Singing career

+She debuted with Poo Bear with the song “A Long Time” in 2018.
 The music video for the song has received over 41,000,000 views on YouTube.

-She collaborated with music producer Kyle Townsend for the anti-bullying song "Give Me Your Hand".
+She collaborated with music producer Kyle Townsend in support of victims of bullying, "Give Me Your Hand".
 The song was premiered by Billboard magazine.
 The song was co-written with Annabel, Shannon K's younger sister, in support of the anti-bullying charity Love is Louder, which is part of The Jed Foundation.
 Shannon stated that she suffered from bullying while growing up so she continues to support this cause.
+The song won the HMMA Award for best original song.

 Shannon has collaborated with Bollywood singer Sonu Nigam, and released the love song "OMT" in November 2018.